DongchenGu/InteractiveMap-Web-GIS/README.md

 ![rectangle](https://user-images.githubusercontent.com/53630148/189499592-7ae7bd2d-a91b-4f42-a6e7-a884cce8d20c.gif)

 # How to build
-- get into the Front dir
+- for the front end：get into the Front dir
+`
-- use "npm start"
+use "npm start"
+`